bcebere/Understanding-the-Privacy-Preserving-Potential-of-HTTP2-Against-Webpage-Fingerprinting/README.md

 print("Leakage scores ---> ", scores["leakage"])
 ```

+Refer to the [experiments benchmark example](experiments/example_benchmarks/) for more details.

 ## ⚡ Proof-of-Concept HTTP/2 client/servers

-The [h2deflib](h2deflib) folder contains the HTTP/2 client and servers used to replay the browser traces with various defenses enabled.
+The [h2deflib](./h2deflib) folder contains the HTTP/2 client and servers used to replay the browser traces with various defenses enabled.

 The library can be installed from source using
 ```bash